Mesa Verde National Park

 Camping & Lodging

 Full-service camping and services are open from early May to mid-October at the Morefield Campground and Village.
 Primitive camping is also offered seasonally.
 For more information about camping in the park, click here.
-Morefield Campground has 267 sites that range from $30-$40 per night per site.
+Morefield Campground has 267 sites.
 Reservations can be made online.

 For visitors looking for lodging within the park, the Far View Lodge, which is located 15 miles from the park entrance and just six miles from the Spruce Tree House cliff dwelling and the Chapin Mesa Archeological Museum, is open mid-April to mid-October.
 Reservations can be made by calling 1-800-449-2288 or online.